aws-samples/aws-iot-core-migration-kit-for-azure-iot-sdk-c/iothub_client_src/README.md

 ![](doc/images/aws_iot_core_setup_ca_04.png)

-Copy the string in Step 3 section.
-This string also needs signed by root CA.
+Copy the string from Step 3 section.
+This string needs to be signed by the root CA following the steps below.

 Go to your certificate folder.
 Input this command to sign this string:

 ```
 ./certGen.sh create_verification_certificate <Your Verification Code>
 ```
-Now we select “Select verification certificate” in Step 6.
-Upload the verification result `certs/verification-code.cert.pem` in your certification folder.
+Now click “Select verification certificate” in Step 6.
+Upload the verification result `certs/verification-code.cert.pem` in your certificate folder.

 Check “Activate CA certificate” and “Enable auto-registration of device certificates”.
 Then select “Register CA certificate”.